Back to Main

 Understanding the Problem

 Let's assume we have a very large stream of views on YouTube (our stream is a firehose of VideoIDs).
-At any given moment we'd like to be able to query, precisely, the top K most viewed videos for a given time period (say 1 hour, 1 day, 1 month, all time) together with their counts.
+At any given moment we'd like to be able to query, precisely, the top K most viewed videos for the last 1 hour, 1 day, 1 month, and all time.

 Our interviewer might give us some quantities to help us understand the scale of the system: Youtube Shorts had 70 billion views per day and approximately 1 hour of Youtube content is uploaded every second.
 Big!